Tuesday, February 13, 2007

 The subpar box office performance, which some attribute to John Belushi’s atypical role.
 The theory goes that his fans prefer to see him dishing it out instead of being the human piñata that he is for much of NEIGHBORS.

 Though it has its moments, the film is very disappointing given the teaming of Belushi and Aykroyd and a script from Larry Gelbart.
 The more optimistic ending was only the beginning of the watering down of Berger's darkly satirical novel.

 That music score.
 I have to say it again, God, does it suck.
 If you had no music at all the film would work better.

 Why it should be on DVD:

 NEIGHBORS should certainly be available on DVD when you consider the far worse films from SNL alums (OH HEAVENLY DOG!, MODERN PROBLEMS, even UNDER THE RAINBOW is planned for late 2007!) from the same era that are available.

 Though it isn’t nearly as good as it could have been, NEIGHBORS is a genuine curio.
 An interesting failure is a hell of a lot better than an uninteresting one (see the Chevy Chase films mentioned above).

 RE: the box-office disappointment and atypical Belushi role: not really valid reasons, when you consider that CONTINENTAL DIVIDE is on DVD.

-Hey, Belushi was a comedy legend, and he only made 7 films, 5 as the star.
-This is his final film (his death at age 33 came a mere 3 months after this film was released).
+Hey, Belushi was a comedy legend, and he only made 7 films.
+This is his screen finale---his death at age 33 came a mere 3 months after this film was released.
 Shouldn’t it be out for historical reasons alone?